UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Abstract

 \section{Abstract}

 The recent success of NeRF and other related implicit neural representation methods has opened a new path for continuous image representation, where pixel values no longer need to be looked up from stored discrete 2D arrays but can be inferred from neural network models on a continuous spatial domain.
-Although the recent work LIIF has demonstrated that such novel approach can achieve good performance on the arbitrary-scale super-resolution task, their upscaled images frequently show structural distortion due to the faulty prediction on high-frequency textures.
-In this work, we propose \textbf{UltraSR}, a simple yet effective new network design based on implicit image functions in which spatial coordinates and periodic encoding are deeply integrated with the implicit neural representation.
-We show that spatial encoding is indeed a missing key towards the next-stage high-accuracy implicit image function through extensive experiments and ablation studies.
-Our \mname{} sets new state-of-the-art performance on the DIV2K benchmark under all super-resolution scales comparing to previous state-of-the-art methods.
+Although the recent work LIIF has demonstrated that such novel approaches can achieve good performance on the arbitrary-scale super-resolution task, their upscaled images frequently show structural distortion due to the inaccurate prediction of high-frequency textures.
+In this work, we propose \textbf{UltraSR}, a simple yet effective new network design based on implicit image functions in which we deeply integrated spatial coordinates and periodic encoding with the implicit neural representation.
+Through extensive experiments and ablation studies, we show that spatial encoding is a missing key toward the next-stage high-performing implicit image function.
+Our UltraSR sets new state-of-the-art performance on the DIV2K benchmark under all super-resolution scales compared to previous state-of-the-art methods.
 UltraSR also achieves superior performance on other standard benchmark datasets in which it outperforms prior works in almost all experiments.
-Our code will be released at \href{https://github.com/SHI-Labs/UltraSR-Arbitrary-Scale-Super-Resolution}{https://github.com/SHI-Labs/UltraSR-Arbitrary-Scale-Super-Resolution}.